Onyelechie/WorkoutPal-Frontend/README.md

 # Prerequisites

 1. Node.js v22.20.0 - https://nodejs.org/en/download
-2. Backend needs to be running to ensure that frontend functionality works.
+2. Backend and database needs to be running to ensure that frontend functionality works.
 [Backend repo](https://github.com/Onyelechie/WorkoutPal-Backend)

 # How to run WorkoutPal-Frontend